Viktor Yanukovych: Political career: 1996–2010

+Head of Donetsk Oblast Administration (1997–2002)

 Yanukovych's political career began when he was appointed as a Vice-Head of Donetsk Oblast Administration in August 1996.
 On 14 May 1997, he was appointed as the Head of the Administration (i.e. Governor).
+Oligarch Rinat Akhmetov was widely considered to have played a key role in Yanukovych's appointment as governor.
+During his tenure in Donetsk, local business groups, dominated by the Industrial Union of Donbas, managed to concentrate under their control the entire production chain of the region's coal and metal industries, as well as energy production.
+In June 1998 Yanukovych was elected member of Donetsk Oblast Council.